vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 ```

 :::note Troubleshooting
-The certificate generation feature has a known issue when your data node cannot obtain a certificate from the ACME, but your config looks correct, but the data node opens the 443 port only on the IPv6 interface.
+The certificate generation feature has a known issue when your data node cannot obtain a certificate from the ACME.
+Your config will look correct, but the data node opens the 443 port only on the IPv6 interface.
 You may see a similar log message:

 ```log
 http: TLS handshake error from <some_IP>:43076: acme/autocert: unable to satisfy "https://acme-v02.api.letsencrypt.org/acme/authz-v3/223216779077" for domain "<your domain>": no viable challenge type found
 ```

-To verify that issue, you may check what protocol is on the opened 443 port:
+To verify that issue, you can check what protocol is on the opened 443 port:

 ```shell
 netstat -tulpn | grep ':443'
 tcp6       0      0 :::443                  :::*                    LISTEN      1728852/vega
 ```

-If there is only tpc6, to fix this issue, put the empty value for the `Gateway.IP`
+If there is only tpc6, to fix this issue, put an empty value in for the `Gateway.IP`
 :::

 ## Upgrade steps

 ### 4. Stop the network
 At this point, validators need to choose and agree on the checkpoint that will be loaded into the network during the next restart, and stop the network as soon as everyone agrees on the selected checkpoint.